Our Work

 Preparing ChangeMakers

-In partnership with Rotary International and the University of Chapel Hill's Office of the Vice Provost for Global Affairs, we host Rotary Peace Fellows and co-manage the Duke-UNC Rotary Peace Center.
+In partnership with Rotary International and the University of Chapel Hill's Office of the Vice Provost for Global Affairs, we co-host the Duke-UNC Rotary Peace Center and the Rotary Peace Fellows who are enrolled in the Master of International Development Policy (MIDP) program at Duke University and in various graduate degree programs at UNC-Chapel Hill.

 Strategic Research and Global Policy Advising